 Outdoor Flea Hotspots

 Both feral and domestic animals often seek shelter under covered areas.
 Common examples include structures like decks, porches, and crawlspaces.
 Hot spots also occur beneath bushes, shrubs, and other vegetation.
 Flea eggs and feces can quickly accumulate in these places.
 And fleas thrive in shady, protected habitats.
 Pets entering these zones can rapidly acquire fleas.

 Domestic & Feral Animal Infestation Cycle

 Pets can also spread fleas to feral animals.
 Wildlife enter the yard of an infested pet, and subsequently acquire fleas.
 The wild animal then further spreads the infestation around the neighborhood.
 There’s a continual feral–domestic infestation cycle wherever animal territories overlap.

 Fleas Rarely Transfer Between Hosts

 Dogs and cats seldom acquire adult fleas that jump off of another animal.
 Fleas rarely transfer hosts.
 Only 5% of fleas transfer between cage-separated hosts, and 7.5% transfer between animals which live together.
-It’s also a myth that fleas spread from being scratched off their host and into the environment.
+Another study found similar results.
+Still, small numbers of fleas transferring between social animals can potentially start new infestations.

 Adult cat fleas are permanent parasites, preferring to remain on their host.
 They’ll only abandon a dead or dying animal.
 As a result, new infestations can begin when a predatory animal attacks and kills its flea-infested prey.

 Other Flea Sources

 Pinpointing where a infestation took root can be difficult.
 External flea sources may include cars, other homes, as well as parks where many pets are walked.
 Fleas also occasionally hitchhike on people and get brought into homes to infest pets.

 Examples: (1) A friend visits your home along with his infested dog.
 (2) Your sister agrees to watch your dog, and her home has fleas.
 (3) You take a road trip, pausing at a rest stop.
 Your dog lays down in the shade of a tree, where other flea-infested dogs have rested.